 White grew frustrated.
 “Let’s just try to do the thing that people say is going to make child safety worse, and if something goes wrong, we’ll reverse it.
 If that sounds like common sense to everybody, then…” and at that he threw up his hands.

 The new configuration took effect last Saturday.
-The city says it will see how things go over the school year.
+The city says it will see how things go over the school year. n